-A combination of the key features listed below and their corresponding benefits make the Micro the value leader for embedded RFID modules in this size class:
+ThingMagic Micro is the value leader for embedded RFID modules in this size class:

-• Small form factor: High performance RFID can now be designed into the latest smaller form factor mobile and handheld products and stationary readers where size is important.
+• Small form factor: High performance RFID can be designed into the latest smaller form factor mobile and handheld products and stationary readers, where size is important

-• RF Power output adjustable up to 30 dBm: Results in tag read distance over 30 feet which is valuable for many hand held scanner applications.
+• RF Power output adjustable up to 30 dBm: Results in tag read distance over 30 feet, valuable for many handheld scanner applications

-• Read rate (up to 750 tags per second using high performance settings): Speed is important in many hand held applications as well as in high performance fixed reader designs.
-Faster read speeds also permit shorter transmit times, resulting in power savings for battery-powered devices.
+• Read rate (up to 750 tags per second using high performance settings): Speed is important in many handheld applications and in high performance fixed reader designs.
+Faster read speeds permit shorter transmit times, resulting in power savings for battery-powered devices

-• Flexible mounting options: The M6e-Micro is designed for both solder-down and mating to a mother board, providing superior design flexibility for developers integrating UHF RFID into their products.
+• Flexible mounting options: Designed for both solder-down and mating to a mother board, providing superior design flexibility for developers integrating UHF RFID into their products

-The Micro is pre-configured for FCC (North America & South America) in the 902-928 MHz band and ETSI (EU and India) in the 865.6-867.6 MHz band.
+It is pre-configured for FCC (North & South America) in the 902-928 MHz band and ETSI (EU and India) in the 865.6-867.6 MHz band.
 Subsets of these bands support operation in other regions, including Korea, Australia, and P.R.
 China.

 Am I required to buy a Micro Development Kit?

-First time Micro module purchases must include a Development Kit (DevKit).
+Yes, first time ThingMagic Micro module purchases must include a Development Kit (DevKit).
 The DevKit includes one module, a test fixture, AC power adapter, plug adapter kit (US, UK, EU, AUS plugs), sample antenna, sample tags, and instructions for obtaining the SDK/API.
 Your DevKit purchase also initiates access to one year of ThingMagic Support.

 I’ve written code for the M6e and other ThingMagic modules.
-What software engineering is required to use that code on the Micro?
+What software engineering is required to use that code on ThingMagic Micro?

 No, the Micro is monostatic only.

-What is the lowest temperature that the Micro can operate in?
+What is the lowest temperature that ThingMagic Micro can operate in?

 Yes, the Micro is ROHS compliant.

-For a battery-powered device, does the Micro consume less power than the M6e?
+For a battery-powered device, does ThingMagic Micro consume less power than the M6e?

-The Micro has a higher tag/second read rate than other ThingMagic modules.
-Why is this?
+ThingMagic Micro has a higher tag/second read rate than other ThingMagic modules.
+Why?

-The M6e and Micro represent ThingMagic’s newest additions to our embedded RFID module family.
-As such, these modules offer the most recent advancements relative to form factor, efficiency and performance.
-Several performance optimizations available with the M6e and Micro deliver an improved base read rate, and when coupled with application specific capabilities such as ThingMagic’s Fast Search algorithm, result in market leading performance.
-The differing characteristics of our module family – including tag read rate – provides customers with the greatest number of options when considering embedded RFID for their products and services.
+Micro represent one of ThingMagic’s newer additions to our embedded RFID module family.
+As such, it offers the most recent advancements relative to form factor, efficiency and performance.
+Several performance optimizations available with the Micro deliver an improved base read rate, and when coupled with application specific capabilities such as ThingMagic’s Fast Search algorithm, result in market leading performance.
+The differing characteristics of our module family – including tag read rate — provides customers with the greatest number of options when considering embedded RFID for their products and services.

-Can the Micro be used for near-field and/or NFC applications?
+Can ThingMagic Micro be used for near-field and/or NFC applications?

-NFC products operate in the 13.56 MHz frequency band which is a different technology than the products ThingMagic offers.
-As such, Micro does not work with NFC tags.
+NFC products operate in the 13.56 MHz high frequency band, which is a different technology than this product.
+As such, it does not work with NFC tags.
 However, near-field UHF tags are supported and the high power level of the Micro will help read smaller populations of UHF tags at a greater distance.

 Do I have to handle compliance requirements with the FCC?
 For example, if we use the Micro in a mobile unit, do the mobile unit and reader have to be recertified with the FCC?